matty-plumski/MattsResBazSite/content/post/sensitive.md

 ### Step 2: **Create the Screener Survey**
-Create a survey and add questions.
-(New to Qualtrics?
-Here’s their basic documentation on creating a survey.)
+Create a survey and add questions. *(New to Qualtrics?
+[Here’s their introductory "base camp" for creating a research survey](https://basecamp.qualtrics.com/page/learn-to-use-qualtrics-research-core).)

-Click the Survey Flow button at the top of the survey.
+Click the `Survey Flow` button at the top of the survey.

-Add a new element, and choose Embedded Data as the type.
-Call this field ID as you did before, but this time, click Set a Value Now, and set it equal to `${e://Field/ResponseID}`  (you can just copy and paste that value into the text box).
-This ResponseID refers to a randomly generated unique value that Qualtrics already creates every time someone fills out your survey.
+Add a new element, and choose `Embedded Data` as the type.
+Call this field ID as you did before, but this time, click `Set a Value Now`, and set it equal to `${e://Field/ResponseID}`  (you can just copy and paste that value into the text box).
+This `ResponseID` refers to a randomly generated unique value that Qualtrics already creates every time someone fills out your survey.
 When you’re done, it will look like this:

 ![](https://i.imgur.com/Bo2zhPr.png)

-As previously, click the Move link inside the element box, and drag this Embedded Data flow element above (but on the same hierarchical level) as the Default Question Block.
+As previously, click the `Move` link inside the element box, and drag this `Embedded Data` flow element above (but on the same hierarchical level) as the Default Question Block.
 We do this so that every survey participant is assigned an ID before answering the questions.
 After you move it, the two blocks will look like this:

 Survey Termination section, select `Redirect to a URL`.